Morning Prayer Message- September 14, 2025

 Leader says: The Peace of God, which passes all understanding, keep your hearts and minds in the knowledge and love of God.
 And the blessing of God, Father, Son, and Holy Spirit be with us all today and always.
 Amen.

 Let us pray for our own needs and those of others.
-Comfort and heal all those who suffer in body, mind, or spirit, praying for JJ, Mary-Irene, Gloria, Liz, John, Jonathan, Mallory, Lori, Brian, Meghan, Bob, Cheryl G., Dave, Edie, JoAnn, Kathy, Glenn, Jillian, Becky, TJ (Thomas), Rafell, Kim, Maire, Jennifer, Hal, Greg, Roger and Patti give them courage and hope in their troubles, and bring them the joy of your salvation.
+Comfort and heal all those who suffer in body, mind, or spirit, praying for Dave; give him courage and hope in his troubles, and bring them the joy of your salvation.

 Opening Hymn: